22

-Today I want to tell you a little about the custom of sending Japanese New Year Cards, better known as “nengajo” (年賀状).
+Sending cards to family and friends towards the end of the year is something very common.
+In Japan as well, there’s the custom of sending Japanese New Year Cards, better known as “nengajo” (年賀状).

 Now, if you think that Japanese New Year Cards are similar to Christmas Cards, you’re WRONG!

-There are a few features that are unique to Japanese New Year Cards.
+There are a few features that are unique to Japanese New Year Cards that you should definitely know about.

 Feature 1: Duty

 The “nengajo” business is HUGE!!!
-Not only do you send it to your family and friends, classmates and coworkers, you also send it to business partners or basically everybody you know.
+Not only do you send it to your family and friends, classmates and coworkers, but you also send it to business partners – or basically anybody you know.
 Companies send it to all their customers.
 Private schools to their students and vice versa.

 Your kid goes to a “juku” (cram school)?
 Send ‘em a Japanese New Year Card!